 Set Your Own Goals.
 Decide for yourself what you want out of a fraternity.
 Why are you rushing?
 Do you want a chance to be a leader?
 Do you want to establish a network of connections to be used once you graduate?
 Maybe you just want to meet new friends, or perhaps you want to join a fraternity just to enhance your college experience.
 The best way to find a fraternity that suits your needs is to find out what you what from the fraternity.

 Explore Your Options.
 Once you have set your goals, you need to explore your options.
 Make sure to visit as many chapters as you can.
 By looking at all the different organizations, you can get a better idea of what you want.
 Think of it as buying a car, first you would test drive at least four or five different cars before you started to…

 …Narrow Down Your Options.
 After carefully comparing your favorite choices, you would finally make an educated decision as to which one you really want.
 The same goes for joining a house.
 Once you have visited as many houses as you can, eliminate the ones you don’t like, and go back and carefully inspect the ones that interest you.

 Spend Time Getting To Know the Brothers.
-Once you have decided which house you like, spend as much time with them as you can.
+Once you have decided which house you like, spend as much time with members as you can.
 Try to meet a majority (if not all) of the Brothers.
-This gives the Brothers of the chapter ample time to get you know you, and show them that you are serious about wanting to be part of their Brotherhood.
+This gives the Brothers of the chapter ample time to get you know you, as well, and shows them that you are serious about wanting to be part of their Brotherhood.

 The “Animal House” Persona Does Not Apply to the Greeks of Today.
 Fraternity members have fought long and hard to shake the image that “Animal House” created long ago.
 It just isn’t true.
 For example, every fraternity at the University of Nebraska – Lincoln has agreed to the guidelines of rushing as set by the Inter-Fraternity Council.
 No drugs.
 No alcohol.
-We have much more to offer than what was portrayed by “Animal House.
+We have much more to offer than what was portrayed by “Animal House.”